JimBlizzard/dotnetcoreinaks/README.md

 ## prerequisites

-I installed Ubuntu in WSL (Windows Subsystem for Linux) on Windows 10. https://docs.microsoft.com/en-us/windows/wsl/install-win10
+I'm running Ubuntu in WSL (Windows Subsystem for Linux) on Windows 10. https://docs.microsoft.com/en-us/windows/wsl/install-win10

-I also installed [Docker Desktop](https://docs.docker.com/docker-for-windows/install/).
+I also have [Docker Desktop](https://docs.docker.com/docker-for-windows/install/).
 It includes the Docker Engine, Cli client, Kubernetes, etc.

-For this effort I'm using Linux containers, not Windows Containers.
+And I'm using Linux containers, not Windows Containers.

 ## the app
 I cloned the Miniblog.Core repo from  https://github.com/madskristensen/Miniblog.Core.git